 If for example, a local library identifies that a bookshelf could tip over if overloaded, they should take measures to anchor the shelving to avoid such an occurrence.
 If this is not possible, they may elect to remove it entirely or place clear signage warning of limitations on its use at the very least.
 In the case of a pavement pothole, local authorities must assess and monitor such defects in terms of size and depth to determine the risk to members of the public.
 Likewise, supermarkets must ensure floor surfaces are safe at all times, whether in car parks or within their premises.

-If you have been injured as a result of an accident in a public place, Lavelle Solicitors can assist you with all aspects of bringing a claim for damages.
-At the outset, we will listen to the details of the incident and help you to determine if there was liability by another party for your accident.
-And if so, we can handle the claims process from start to completion; including gathering all of the evidence needed to collate a robust claim, seeking expert opinion where needed.
+If you have been injured as a result of an accident in a public place, Lavelle Partners can assist you with all aspects of bringing a claim for damages.
+At the outset, we will listen to the details of the incident and help you to determine if another party may be liable for your accident.
+And if so, we can handle the claims process from start to completion; including gathering all of the evidence needed to collate a robust claim and seeking expert opinion where needed.